Joss Whedon's unrealized projects: Afterlife

 In 1994, Whedon sold a spec script to Sony Pictures Entertainment entitled Afterlife for $1.5 million, with an additional $500,000 if production commenced.
 On March 13, 2000, Variety reported that Andy Tennant was in talks to direct and write the film.
 The film's plot was about a government scientist who awakes after dying to discover his mind has been imprinted on a mind-wiped body of a serial killer called Snowman.
 Although the project never progressed, some of the script's themes and ideas were later used in Whedon's TV show Dollhouse, which premiered in 2009.

 Dracula

 In 1998, it was announced in Variety that Whedon was developing an animated Dracula musical, his first original screenplay under a deal with 20th Century Fox.
 Whedon was expected to produce and write the songs.

 Grampire

-In addition to Dracula, Whedon was reportedly set to co-write the family film Grampire for 20th Century Fox, about "two kids who suspect their grandfather is a creature of the night."
+In addition to Dracula, Whedon was reportedly set to co-write the family film Grampire for 20th Century Fox, about "two kids who suspect their grandfather is a creature of the night", like the family film Grampire, about a boy, who with his friend, suspects his grandfather is a creature of the night."